mkapur/sab-2021-doc/_main.knit.md

 ## Decision Table{-}
 The decision table reports 12-year projections for alternate states of nature (columns) and management options (rows).
 The results of this table are conditioned on the Groundfish Management Team specified catches for 2021 and 2022, which are below the already-specified annual catch limits approved by the Pacific Fisheries Management Council.
 Uncertainty in management quantities for the decision table was characterized using the asymptotic standard deviation for the 2021 spawning biomass from the base model.
 Specifically, the 2021 spawning biomass for the high and low states of nature are given by the base model mean ±1.15·standard deviation (i.e., the 12.5th and 87.5th percentiles).
 A search across fixed values of $R_0$ was used to attain the 2021 spawning biomass values for the high and low states of nature.
 The base catch streams were based on the 40-10 harvest control rule and a $P^*= 0.45$ buffer vector.
-This is presented as the middle row of the decision table to be consistent with the central panel being the base case run at the agreed-upon buffer level.
-To replicate a request of the Groundfish Management Team representative at the 2019 STAR panel, the additional catch streams were set using the Category 1 values of $P^*$ = 0.35 and $P^*$ = 0.40; these are presented as the first and third rows of the decision table, respectively.
+This is presented as the bottom row of the decision table as it represents the highest exploitation level among the three catch streams.
+To replicate a request of the Groundfish Management Team representative at the 2019 STAR panel, the additional catch streams were set using the Category 1 values of $P^*$ = 0.35 and $P^*$ = 0.40; these are presented as the first and second rows of the decision table, respectively.

-Spawning stock biomass in 2021 ranges across the three states of nature from 64,916 to 131,513 mt, with corresponding stock status ranging from 51% to 63% of the unfished stock size using the Category 1 P* = 0.45 catch stream.
-The decision table suggests that all catch scenarios under both the base and high state of nature result in increases in stock size such that the stock remains either at or above the target stock size at the end of the projection period.
-However, all catch scenarios under the low state of nature result in declines in stock size throughout the projection period, driving the stock into the precautionary zone in all low-state catch scenarios by year 2029.
+Spawning stock biomass in 2021 ranges across the three states of nature from 64,916 to 131,513 mt, with corresponding stock status ranging from 51% to 63% of the unfished stock size.
+The decision table suggests that all catch scenarios under across all states of nature result in decreases in stock size.
+Under both the base and high states of nature and across all catch scenarios, the stock remains either at or above the target stock size at the end of the projection period.
+The reason that depletion does not decline as substaintally as suspected in the base case at the 12-year time horizon is the emergence of recent, large recruitment events into the fishery; this is reflected in a disproportionate increase in summary biomass.
+However, all catch scenarios under the low state of nature drive the stock into the precautionary zone by 2030, where it remains in 2032.

 \clearpage

 \begingroup\fontsize{9}{11}\selectfont
 \begingroup\fontsize{9}{11}\selectfont
 \begin{longtable}{lll|ll|ll|ll}
 \caption{Decision table of 12-year projections of spawning stock biomass (SSB) and \% unfished (depletion) for alternative states of nature (columns) and management options (rows) beginning in 2021.
 Low and high states of nature are based on the 2021 SSB $\pm$ 1.15$\cdot$base model SSB standard deviation and the resulting unfished recruitment was used for the projections.
 Results are conditioned on the 2021 and 2022 catches, provided by the Pacific Fisheries Management Council Groundfish Management Team (GMT), being achieved exactly.
 The alternative catch streams are based on the GMT's requested P$^*$ values of 0.35 and 0.40.
-Note that values for the agreed-upon buffer level of P* = 0.45  is presented as the middle row of the decision table to be consistent with the central panel being the base case run at the agreed-upon buffer level.
+Note that values for the agreed-upon buffer level of P* = 0.45 is presented as the third row of the decision table as it represents the highest exploitation level among the three catch streams.
 Catches are total dead biomass, i.e., dead discard plus catch.} \\
   \hline
 Year&Catch&Total& \multicolumn{2}{c}{Low state (0.25)} & \multicolumn{2}{c}{Base (0.5)} & \multicolumn{2}{c}{High state (0.25)} \\
 scenario & &catch& SSB & Depletion & SSB & Depletion & SSB & Depletion \\